e-kwsm/ompi/docs/man-openmpi/man1/mpirun.1.rst

   R2  hostA  [../../../../../../../..][BB/../../../../../../..]
   R3  hostA  [../../../../../../../..][../BB/../../../../../..]

 The mapping pattern might be better seen if we change the default ``--rank-by`` from ``fill`` to ``span``.
 First, the processes are mapped by package iterating between the two marking a core at a time.
 Next, the processes are ranked in a spanning manner that load balances them across the object they were mapped against.
-Finally, the processes are bound to the core that they were mapped againast.
+Finally, the processes are bound to the core that they were mapped against.

 .. code::